Skip to main content

 At 31 weeks, Christa developed severe preeclampsia (and eventually, HELLP Syndrome) and was hospitalized.
 On January 8, 2022 (at 33 weeks gestation), she delivered her twin girls Harlow and Remington via emergency C-section.

 While Christa had a complicated delivery and recovery, her girls did well, only spending a little time in the neonatal intensive care unit (NICU) for feeding and growth support.
-Sadly, due to the complications Christa experienced, she wasn't able to meet her daughters or reunite with her husband until the babies were 10 days old (the photo on the left above is from the day they were all reunited as a family).
+Sadly, due to post-delivery complications, Christa wasn't even able to meet her daughters or reunite with her husband until the babies were ten days old.

 How They Navigated Their IVF Journey